 OAKS, or Oregon Assessment of Knowledge and Skills assesses students’ mastery of Oregon content standards.

-There is also a separate computer-based read aloud issue that affects districts that are administering the OAKS test on Chromebooks.
 Google released an update to the Chromebook operating system (version 34) earlier this month.
 Computer-based read aloud does not work with that update.
 As such, we recommend that you wait to install the update until AIR and Google resolve this issue.
 If you have already updated your Chromebooks to version 34 of the Chromebook operating system, you will need to use other computers for students who require the computer-based read aloud feature.
 We will provide further guidance once this problem has been fixed.

 The American Institutes for Research (AIR), ODE’s test vendor for the OAKS assessment, identified a security issue that affects Android tablets when they are used with some Bluetooth keyboards.
 Until further notice, schools that plan to administer the OAKS tests on Android tablets should not use Bluetooth keyboards.
 No Oregon schools have used Android tablets for OAKS testing to date.